The ADFS sign-in page shows "An error occurred" rather than a sign-in prompt

 Edit the user properties in Active Directory to resolve this problem.

-This means that the TLS certificate of the ADFS server is not trusted on the Web Application Proxy server.
-For example, this can happen if the certificate was enrolled from an enterprise root CA of the organization's domain, and the Web Application Proxy server is not a member of the domain (which is a very common scenario).
-To make the certificate trusted, you have to add both the TLS certificate of the ADFS server and the root certificate of the enterprise root CA to the trusted root CA certificates on the Web Application Proxy server.
-To debug the trust relationship, open the URL of the ADFS server in a browser on the Web Application Proxy server, for example,
+This means that the TLS certificate of the ADFS server is not trusted on the web application proxy server.
+For example, this can happen if the certificate was enrolled from an enterprise root CA of the organization's domain, and the web application proxy server is not a member of the domain (which is a very common scenario).
+To make the certificate trusted, you have to add both the TLS certificate of the ADFS server and the root certificate of the enterprise root CA to the trusted root CA certificates on the web application proxy server.
+To debug the trust relationship, open the URL of the ADFS server in a browser on the web application proxy server, e.g.,

 https://adfs-server-name.yourdomain.org/adfs/ls.
-If you get a certificate error, view the certificate and its path.
+If you get a certificate error, then view the certificate and its certificate path.
 This should show which certificates are missing and need to be imported.
-Alternatively, add the Web Application Proxy server to the domain, or use a certificate signed by a public CA.
+Alternatively, add the web application proxy server to the domain, or use a certificate signed by a public CA.

 The ADFS service (adfssrv) does not start or is stuck in "Starting" after reboot of the ADFS server

-This can happen with Windows Server when using a group-managed service account (Gmsa) for running the ADFS service.
+This can happen with Windows Server 2012 R2 (and maybe newer versions) when using a group-managed service account (Gmsa) for running the ADFS service.
 The following workaround can be used:

 regeditand go to